Cookies help us deliver our services.

 The beauty of Venice is that you don’t need to stray far off the beaten track to stumble upon something momentous.
 One of the best things to do in Venice is to embrace the haphazard and the almost impossible to understand layout of the city.
 This way you’ll really get to see the real Venice.

-Due to high demand accommodation in Venice is not particularly cheap, though there are always more affordable options available too.
+Due to high demand accommodation in Venice is not particularly cheap, though there are always more affordable options available to be found.

 If you’re on a tight budget consider looking at a B&B or guesthouse, and look at staying somewhere off the main island.

-Accommodation on Lido is usually cheaper than Venice and with a number of vaporetto stops on the island you can be in St Mark’s Square in around 20 minutes.
+Accommodation on the nearby island of Lido is usually cheaper than Venice and with a number of vaporetto stops on the island you can be in St Mark’s Square in around 20 minutes.

 You can search for a wide variety of accommodation in Venice to suit all budgets here.